 Please submit your original, previously unpublished creative nonfiction.
 We accept any page length.
 In your cover letter please include a brief bio of one paragraph and a mailing address for contributor copies.
 If this is an excerpt from a longer work please let us know.
 We prefer word document format for editing purposes.

 This contest is open to current UCSC students, and it is free to enter.
-The winner will receive $500 and publication in the Summer 2023 issue of Catamaran as well as several complimentary copies, and an invitation to read the winning poem at a public launch event in June 2023.
-Deadline to submit poems is April 15th, 2023 at midnight.
+The winner will receive $500 and publication in the Fall 2024 issue of Catamaran.
+Deadline to submit poems is June 3rd, 2024 at midnight.
 Submit up to 3 poems.
 Please submit using your current UCSC email id.